 Deep healing very rarely, if ever, causes these effects.
 It is one the primary benefits of a whole system, deep healing approach.
 This means, among other things, that deep healing is far less costly in the long run, causes fewer legal problems, reduces suffering much more, and has other benefits.

 Since deeper causes are addressed and correction is not a mere shifting of symptoms to other parts of the body or different symptoms, results tend to be far more permanent and complete.

 This is the case because deep healing must address many levels of functioning such as diet, lifestyle, activity level, attitudes and even more in some cases.
 So deep healing using nutritional balancing is a more total approach that develops discipline and touches many areas of life.

 8. IT OFTEN INVOLVES PURIFICATION REACTIONS, RETRACINGS OR FLARE-UPS

 These are temporary flare-ups of symptoms, some old and some new, during the healing process.
 They can be startling and unpleasant, but are usually over in a day or two, or less.
 They can include anything, from an upset stomach and headache to diarrhea or a flu or sore throat.

 The cause of purification reactions is a tremendous increase in vitality.
 This is the key that must be recalled at all times.
 It is not a disease crisis, but an increase in energy that causes the body to throw off poisons or heal in a vigorous way that gives rise to the healing reaction or crisis, as it is sometimes called.

-However, they confuse people who do not understand the concept.
+However, these reactions confuse people who do not understand the concept.
 So it is important to be forewarned about the possibility of reactions or flare-ups at any level of healing – physical, mental, emotional or spiritual.
 They are explained in detail in the article on this site entitled Retracing And Healing Reactions.